MeHelmy/princess/README.md

 ~~~
 cd princess
 ~~~
 Then copy your data or soft link it.
-example: assume we are working on two files in `/home/user/samples` and this directory contains two samples `sampl1.fasta` and `sample2.fatsa`
+Example: assume we are working on two files in `/home/user/samples` and this directory contains two samples `sampl1.fasta` and `sample2.fatsa`
 ~~~
 To copy: